ETP 2015 data visualisation

 All three visualisations use the latest data from ETP 2015.

-The 2°C Scenario (2DS) is the main focus of ETP 2014.
-It describes an energy system consistent with an emissions trajectory that recent climate science research indicates would give at least a 50% chance of limiting average global temperature increase to 2°C. The 2DS also identifies changes that help ensure a secure and affordable energy system in the long run.
-It sets the target of cutting energy- and process-related CO2 emissions by more than half in 2050 (compared with 2011) and ensuring that they continue to fall thereafter.
-Importantly, the 2DS acknowledges that transforming the energy sector is vital, but not the sole solution: the goal can be achieved only provided that CO2 and GHG emissions in non-energy sectors are also reduced.
+The 2°C Scenario (2DS) is the main focus of ETP 2015.
+It lays out the pathway to deploy an energy system and emissions trajectory consistent with what recent climate science research indicates would give at least a 50% chance of limiting average global temperature increase to 2°C. The 2DS sets the target of cutting energy- and process-related CO2 emissions by almost 60% by 2050 (compared with 2012) and ensuring they continue to decline thereafter.
+It identifies changes that help ensure a secure and affordable energy system in the long run, while also emphasising that transforming the energy sector is vital but not solely capable of meeting the ultimate goal.
+Substantial effort must also be made to reduce CO2 and GHG emissions in non-energy sectors.
+The 2DS is broadly consistent with the WEO 450 Scenario (referring to concentration levels of 450 parts per million in the atmosphere).